Take your pick of the best parks in London. Gorgeous green spaces are dotted all over the city.

 St James’s Park

-St James’s Park is hands down my favourite of the famous parks in London.
+St James’s Park is hands down our favourite of the famous parks in London.

 Flanked by Buckingham Palace to one side, The Mall, Westminster and Horse Guards Parade to the others, St James’s Park is a peaceful and picturesque green space covering about 23 hectares.